Articles on: Matching Column

 2. Auto add stock to location if not there (✔️ Update)

-By default, Stock Sync will auto add product stock to a location even if the product was not stocked in that location.
-Disabling it, Stock Sync would not add the product to the location where it was not stocked.
+• By default, Stock Sync automatically adds product stock to a location even if the product was not previously stocked there.

 3. Quantity Selection